RI-SE/smirk/docs/Data Management Specification.md

 We develop SMIRK as a demonstrator in a simulated environment provided by ESI Pro-SiVIC.

 ## 1.1 Purpose ##
+This document describes the data management strategy for the object detection component in SMIRK.
+The object detection component detects pedestrians in input images, i.e., no other classes are detected in the input.

-This document describes the data management strategy used in the SMIRK lifecycle.
-The document encompasses data requirements and its justification report, data collection, data preprocessing, data validation, and data monitoring for SMIRK in operations.
+The document encompasses the entire lifecycle, i.e., data requirements and its justification report, data collection, data preprocessing, data validation, and data monitoring for SMIRK in operations.

 ## 1.2 Document Conventions ##
 Headings with a reference in brackets [X] refer to artifacts mandated by the AMLAS process.